miguelfiguera/teamabundance/README.md

 3. Find what text do you want to change, do it inside the quotation marks.

+Note: You will see that some text is inside '' and some text is inside "".  this happens for a reason: if you use "" inside '' like this 'I am "miguel figuera"' everything works fine. but if you do 'I'm 'miguel figuera'' the code will break.
+(It can be fixed).
+The same way "I'm 'miguel figuera'" will work jut fine. **A group of quotation marks can be inside a different group of quotation marks but not inside the same group.**

 4. Save the file with the same name.
 Open github.com/miguelfiguera/teamabundance and add the new copy, it will replace the previous one.

 5. upload the copy. wait for 2 minutes and check the page link.
 It should show the new content.